MetanoKid/msbuild-flame-graph/README.md

 # MSBuild Flame Graph

-Explore MSBuild executions to find why your build is slow.
-Initially targeted for C++ projects, it can be used for other MSBuild-based projects.
+Explore MSBuild executions to find why your C++ builds are slow.

-This is the graph for the default Visual Studio 2015 C++ project:
+This is the flame graph for a default Visual Studio 2015 C++ project:

 ![Flame Graph: default Visual Studio 2015](./readme-samples/blank-project.png "Flame graph: default Visual Studio 2015 project")